This simple, fun DIY tinted lip balm recipe includes the base recipe and instructions for 3 tint colors: maroon, deep red, and brownish pink.

 I get most of my ideas for DIYs when I am walking down the aisles of the grocery store.
 I always take a walk down the cosmetics aisle just to see what is new.

 The ingredients and the price tag are always surprising.
 If it is affordable, chances are the ingredients are terrible.
 If the ingredients are wonderful, chances are the price is outrageous.
 That’s why I don’t buy makeup if I don’t have to.
-I prefer to do it my self – it’s cheaper and better quality.
+I prefer to do it myself – it’s cheaper and of better quality.

 Making DIY Tinted Lip Balm

 Lately, I’ve been searching for a quality tinted DIY lip balm recipe.
 I prefer something that is subtle, but brighter than my own lip color.
 Loud reds and bright pinks are nice but are really hard to make with natural colorants.

 Alkanet root powder and Madder root powder are wonderful additives when making naturally tinted DIY lip balm.
 They provide beautiful reds and browns and can be used to make quite a variety of shades.
 It took me some time to find my own personal favorite blend of the two powders.

 The tricky part is getting the powder to completely mix well.
 To do this, you need to infuse the powder into a light-colored carrier oil.
 Sweet almond oil, sunflower oil, or macadamia nut oil are all great choices.
 Infusing the oils is a simple process during which you heat the oil in a double boiler, then add the desired amount of powder, and stir until completely combined.
 Lastly, you strain with a cheesecloth or tea strainer.